 There are two options to make these titles editable:

-- The easiest way is to change the text in template directly through «Appearance – Editor» section, or through FTP access, but you will need the basic knowledge of PHP and HTML codes.
-And the very point of the content management system is to let you work with your web-sites without these skills.
+- The easiest way is to change the text in template is directly through «Appearance – Editor» section, or through FTP access, but you will need a basic knowledge of PHP and HTML codes.
+Which isn’t ideal, seeing as the very point of this content management system is to let you work on your websites without these skills.

 - You can also create various areas (sidebars) and use text widgets for each title.
 This option is quite volumed and not so user-friendly.
 Again the HTML code could also be present in the widget code to make block looks correctly.

 Which way is better?
-When choosing the solution of this problem you should care about the usability and convenience of editing firstly.
-User should see intuitive user interface!
-So none of these options is user-friendly!
+When choosing the solution of this problem, you should always first think about the usability and convenience of editing.
+However, users should see intuitive user interface!
+So, none of these options is user-friendly!